PHPS Summer Reading Program

 In the letter explaining our summer reading program, you were given your child's reading range, which you will use to find books at his/her reading level through AR Bookfinder.
-Please call the school office if you cannot find this information.
+AR Bookfinder will generate a list of books in your child's reading range.
+Books cannot be read online or printed from Bookfinder.
+You can print the list of books to help you in purchasing or locating at the library.
+Please contact your child's teacher if you cannot find the information about your child's reading range.
 Below is a video which will show you how to use Bookfinder.

 To participate in the Summer Reading Party, held at the beginning of school, students must have read their required number of books and completed and turned in their Reading Logs or Summer Book Report Forms.
-The Logs and Forms are due on Orientation Day, August 23. or our first half day, August 24.
-They are not accepted after these two days.
-You should have received your child's Reading Logs or Book Report Forms with your summer reading information.
+The Logs and Forms are due on Orientation Day or our first half day of school; they are not accepted after these two days.

 The Reading Logs for students entering Grades 2-3 can be downloaded here.